ssganesh035/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

 }
 ```

-> **Note:** If you selected the __Required__ checkbox for a parameter
-> without providing a default, the pipeline will not trigger if a parameter is
+> **Note:** If a parameter is marked **Required** without a default value, the pipeline will fail if the parameter is missing.
-> not present.
-The difference between this and the preconditions covered
-> earlier is that when a precondition isn't met, Spinnaker will not even try to
-> run the pipeline.
-However, when a required parameter doesn't exist, Spinnaker
-> will try and fail to run a pipeline, surfacing a "Failed Execution" in the
-> UI.

-## Passing artifacts
+## Passing Artifacts

-If your pipeline requires artifacts (for example, a Kubernetes manifest file
+If your pipeline requires artifacts (e.g., Kubernetes manifests in GCS), define them under **Expected Artifacts** in the webhook configuration:
-stored in GCS), you can make this explicit by defining an __Expected Artifact__
-and assigning it to the Webhook as shown below:

 {%
   include